howardbdev/sinatra-community-gardener/develpment-log.md

   - Add gardens show view and route DONE
   - add gardens edit/patch routes and view DONE
   - add gardens new/create routes and view DONE
+  - add gardens delete route and links DONE
+  - add gardens index action and view DONE
+  - add some more nav links to layout DONE